 If you have any experiences with an occasion that introduces a new puppy to an adult dog, you may have noticed excessive salivation from the adult dog.

 Recommended reading: Why do dogs drool?| in-depth guide with 19 breeds

 But why do some adult dogs drool around young puppies?

 The main reason is stress.
 Maybe your dog is well socialized, but it doesn’t matter.
 Because he or she was the only dog in your house until the new puppy arrived.

-Because the stress of adult dog could lead to hurt the pup.
-As I mentioned above, foamy saliva can occur when your adult dog under stress.
+Because the stress of an adult dog could lead to hurt the pup.
+As I mentioned above, foamy saliva can occur when your adult dog is under stress.

 Warning: If your adult dog has a high prey drive, it seems to have a high chance of chasing over the new pup.
 So be mindful!